 Adding a drone to your photography toolkit will expand your creative possibilities, taking you to new heights and new angles.
 However, incorporating drones can be a larger undertaking for a photographer than they first expect.
 From certification to federal regulations, flying a drone is more than simply getting control of the joysticks.

 Most photographers who have gone through the process of incorporating drones into their aerial photography toolkit will tell you it’s worth it.
 It’s given them a competitive edge and allowed them to take on new projects previously out of their reach.
 Now they’ll never go to a session without their drone handy.
 To help you get started with drones in photography, here are five things professional photographers should know about flying drones.

-1. If you make money from your drone photography, you need a commercial drone certification from the FAA.
+1. If you use your drone for your business, you need a commercial drone certification from the FAA.

 A drone is a valuable tool in your kit as a photographer.
 However, some photographers are unaware of the regulations established for drones.
 In 2016, the Federal Aviation Administration (FAA) finalized the first operational rules for routine commercial use of drones called the Small UAS Rule, or Part 107.
 To fly under Part 107 you must:

 The Part 107 Certificate is required for anyone who flies a drone for commercial purposes.
 Commercial work includes not only the images you create for your clients but also the work you create to promote your business.
 Learn more about how to get a Part 107 certification in this drone certification guide.
 There are many online courses available to help you study for the Part 107 exam, like Drone Pilot Ground School.
 Members of PPA can take $50 off the price of the Drone Pilot Ground School with a discount code found under ‘Resources’ when you log into your PPA account.

 2. Capturing photos and video with a drone at night.